CultureAsData-UIUC/is310-spring-2026-group-6/datasets/vedha/Documentation.md

 # Dataset Documentation
 ## American Art as Political Artifact: A Dataset of Politically Consequential Visual Culture (1754–2020)

----

 ## What Is This Dataset and Why Does It Exist?

-This dataset catalogs 75 works of American visual culture — paintings, photographs, political cartoons, murals, posters, performance art, and memorials — selected for their political consequence.
-The central question driving the project is: **how has visual art shaped, responded to, and become inseparable from American political history?**
+This dataset catalogs 75 works of American art pieces such as paintings, photographs, political cartoons, murals, posters, performance art and memorials which were selected for their political consequence.
+The central question driving the project is: How has visual art shaped, responded to, and become inseparable from American political history?

 The dataset spans from Benjamin Franklin's *Join or Die* (1754) to the George Floyd memorial murals (2020), covering colonial propaganda, Civil War abolitionism, New Deal documentary photography, civil rights protest imagery, AIDS activism, and contemporary Black Lives Matter visual culture.
-The unit of analysis is not the artwork as aesthetic object, but the artwork as political event — something that changed minds, mobilized movements, was censored, was weaponized, or became the visual memory of a historical moment.
+The unit of analysis is not the artwork as aesthetic object, but the artwork as a political event or something that changed minds, mobilized movements, was censored, was weaponized or became the visual memory of a historical moment.

-I chose this topic because American political history is often taught through texts — speeches, legislation, court decisions — while the images that actually shaped public consciousness get treated as illustration rather than argument.
+I chose this topic because American political history is often taught through texts such as speeches, legislation, court decisions while the images that actually shaped public consciousness get treated as illustration rather than argument.
 This dataset treats them as primary sources in their own right.

----

 ## Approach: Creating Data from Scratch

-This dataset was built from scratch, item by item, through manual research and interpretive decision-making.
+This dataset was built from scratch, item by item, through manual research and personal decision-making.
 There was no pre-existing structured dataset I could audit or augment that captured this specific combination of visual culture and political impact.
-Existing art databases (like those from the Smithsonian or Getty) catalog provenance and medium but do not assess political consequence, historical context, or impact rating — the variables most central to my research questions.
+Existing art databases (like those from the Smithsonian or Getty) catalog provenance and medium but do not assess political consequence or historical context

-Building from scratch meant confronting what the assignment correctly warns about: every dataset embeds interpretive choices.
-Deciding whether something qualifies as "politically consequential" is not a neutral call.
-It required developing explicit criteria and applying them consistently across very different media, time periods, and communities.

----

 ## Data Structure and Variable Decisions